Manaslu Tsum Valley Trek

 The walk starts with a leisurely climb through pine forests after breakfast, with the views of the mountains growing more dramatic with each step.
 Beautiful chortens, barley terraces, and the stunning up-close views of Manaslu, Manaslu North, and Naike Peak can be seen while travelling through villages like Lihi and Sho.

 Furthermore, as you approach the upper Nubri region, a stronghold of Tibetan Buddhist culture, the trail gradually opens out into a wide valley.
-Trekkers will have the ideal opportunity to take pictures as they cross small wooden bridges and streams that reflect the shimmering peaks.
+Trekkers will have the ideal opportunity to take pictures as you cross small wooden bridges and streams that reflect the shimmering peaks.

 You reach the beautiful highland village of Shyala (3500 m), which is encircled by enormous giants like Manaslu (8,163 m), Himal Chuli, Ngadi Chuli, and Ganesh Himal.
 In the evening, you can go to the nearby monastery and have tea with locals.